Editorial by Industrial Quick Search

 Extraction and Processing of Nickel

-This entire process is done in a rotating converter.
-Some of the heat required for the smelting process of sulfide ores comes from the reaction of oxygen with iron and sulfur in the ore.
+The entire refining process occurs within a rotating converter.
+Part of the energy required for smelting sulfide ores is supplied by oxygen reactions with iron and sulfur in the ore.

 A Side-Blown Copper-Nickel Matte Converter